 In creating the event, we wanted to provide a robust conversation on all elements of source-to-pay within the context of the present moment.
 Joining this conversation were too many speakers to list but we had representation from EFFSO, ScanMarket, Sievo, Rossmann, Equinor, Andas, Mercateo and of course, OpusCapita was represented too.
 The sessions described a red thread taking our audience from the source-to-contract process, through operational procurement and all the way to digital transformation and the future of e-procurement.
 In fact, there were 16 sessions and 11 speakers and all of them part of a dialogue around source-to-pay becoming business critical.

-The event itself was great - I invite you to check it out on-demand here.
+The event itself was great - I invite you to check the recordings here (and German track here).
 But let me continue a little, talking about the theme.
 Like many organisations, possibly yours, OpusCapita is on the front lines of this crisis - not serving in a healthcare capacity obviously but as you likely know, the procurement and invoice handling processes have really become important.
 We know first-hand that covid-19 has made all paper-based invoice handling processes (and services) a risk element to the organisation’s ability to procure required materials.
 We also know that sourcing and securing materials, be they personal protective equipment for our hospital customers or plexiglass dividers for our customers in retail, has been highly difficult but vitally important.
 Procurement teams have had to react quickly in order to literally protect the employees and their customers.

 In one of the presentations during the summit, we were shown just exactly how procurement can save lives.
 This example wasn’t covid-19 related but I can tell you that we have many, many examples of our customers working hard behind the scenes, within the procurement department, working with suppliers, using our tools, and in some cases, engaging with us to support them directly.